CRIStAL-PADR/SpeedRos/src/tquad/Installation_Guide.md

 Once done copy and paste the tquad package into the *src* folder of your workspace and build it again with catkin.

-:note: Before continue if you have not do [this section](https://github.com/CRIStAL-PADR/SpeedRos#building-a-speedros-workspace-and-sourcing-the-setup-file) please go and check before continue
+:exclamation: Before continue if you have not do [this section](https://github.com/CRIStAL-PADR/SpeedRos#building-a-speedros-workspace-and-sourcing-the-setup-file) please go and check before continue